 Clayton is a very small village located in the state of New York.
 With a population of 1,689 people and two associated neighborhoods, Clayton is the 641st largest community in New York.
-Clayton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Clayton was built prior to World War II, making it one of the older and more historic villages in the country.

-As is often the case in a small village, Clayton doesn't have a public transportation system that people use for their commute.
+Clayton is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Clayton citizens is very high relative to the national average among all cities (21.84%): 37.40% of adults in Clayton have a bachelor's degree or even advanced degree.
+The citizens of Clayton are very well educated compared to the average community in the nation: 37.40% of adults in Clayton have a bachelor's degree or even advanced degree.

 The per capita income in Clayton in 2022 was $47,195, which is upper middle income relative to New York and the nation.
 This equates to an annual income of $188,780 for a family of four.
 However, Clayton contains both very wealthy and poor people as well.